RoobeshRaoED/EX.7-IMPLEMENTATION-OF-SYSTEM-CALLS-READ-WRITE-FORK-OPEN-CLOSE/README.md

 O_RDONLY: read only, O_WRONLY: write only, O_RDWR: read and write, O_CREAT: create

-file if it doesn’t exist, O_EXCL: prevent creation if it already exists
+file if it doesn’t exist, O_EXCL: prevent creation if it already exists.

 3. close: Tells the operating system you are done with a file descriptor and Close the file which pointed by fd.

-Syntax: int close(int fd); fd :file descriptor
+Syntax: int close(int fd); fd :file descriptor.

 4. read: From the file indicated by the file descriptor fd, the read() function reads cnt bytes of input into the memory area indicated by buf.
 A successful read() updates the access time for thefile.